wrightmat/dnd-eberron/creatures/Psurlon.md

   - name: Claw.
     desc: "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) slashing damage."
   - name: Psychic Crush.
     desc: "The psurlon targets one creature it can see within 120 feet of itself.
-The target must make a DC 13 Intelligence saving throw, taking 14 (2d10 + 3) psychic damage on a failed save, or half as much damage on a successful one."
+The target must make a DC 13 Wisdom saving throw, taking 14 (2d10 + 3) psychic damage on a failed save, or half as much damage on a successful one."
 ```

 ### Description